RockhurstHS/STEAM-Blog/_posts/2018-03-15-AdvancED-STEM-Conference.md

 ---
 layout: post
 author: gregowsley
-title: Rockhurst hosts regional STEM Conference
+title: Rockhurst Hosts Regional STEM Conference
 excerpt: Rockhurst showed that they truly were academic leaders in the Region championing excellence in learning in a Jesuit institution.
 It was tremendous!
 ---